agency-quill/agency/documentation/responsive-grid.md

 You can find out more about the `<picture>` element in section [4.8.4 Images of the WHATWG HTML Living Standard](https://html.spec.whatwg.org/multipage/images.html#images).

 ### The `calc()` function
 The `calc()` function is a way to use more than one unit type when specifying a measurement.

-It's easy to lay out an element full width with a `16px` gutter of the left and the right if you know the width of the element's parent.
-If you don't, or if the width of the parent is proportional and changes based on viewport size you are out of luck.
+It's easy to lay out an element full width with a `16px` gutter on the left and the right if you know the width of the element's parent.
+If you don't, or if the width of the parent is proportional, and changes based on viewport size, you are out of luck.

 That is why the `calc()` function exists.
 With it you can say: "make this element 100% of its parent then subtract `32px`," combining fluid and static measurements.